ThatSpaceGuy/CCA-Full-Stack/ReadMe.md

 * 2.0 - Full-Stack storage of particle and cluster movement history

-* 3.0 - Change a moment in history and compare the changes
+* 3.0 - Change a moment in history and save the new rest of the history

+* 4.0 - Ability to compare the two histories after a change in one moment.